Free & Same Day Ground Shipping | View Details

 Cons: Can only react in when applied to surfaces with a high pH, like poured concrete, and concrete blocks.
 They are not for clay brick, pavers, and porous stone.
 Cost 2-3 times more than siloxane.
 May darken the substrate.
 Not suitable to prevent negative side water pressure.
 Not paintable.
 High volatility during curing requires high solids content – this results in higher cost.

 Bottom Line: A good water-repellent sealer for cement-base substrates.
 A solid choice for stamped concrete and outdoor concrete in general, but a very expensive one.
 Often referred to as “siloxane’s older, more expensive, brother”.
-Silane sealers are becoming hard to find without siloxane, as the siloxane compnent makes the sealer much more versatile.
+Silane sealers are becoming hard to find without siloxane, as the siloxane component makes the sealer much more versatile.
 If you are considering a silane/siloxane sealer, read about our DryWay silane/siloxane sealer.

 Siloxane sealers